MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Saving AE from unexpected reconstruction

 In theory, usage of the distance between the mean of $k$-NN instead of the original data and the reconstructed data had two benefits.
 First, some data shared common mean values, hence similar data in the feature space could have similar outlier scores \cite{yang2020outlier}.
 Therefore, it avoided local variance in outlier score space.
 Second, the mean values were seen as the representatives of $k$-NN, thus it considered both object-level and group-level factors when scoring \cite{yang2022neighborhood}.
 Therefore, it provided a robust method for the detection of both point outliers and collective outliers.

-An example of the effect of the MSS is shown in Fig. \ref{fig:ae2d}.
-The reconstruction errors of the outliers lying on the bottom left were small, making identification of these outliers from inliers challenging.
-However, they were easily identified after applying the MSS with $m = 1$ and $k = 6$.
+An example of the effect of MSS was shown in Fig. \ref{fig:ae2d}.
+The outliers lying on the bottom left were exactly situated along the feature direction of inliers, thus their reconstruction errors were unexpectedly small, making identification of these outliers from inliers challenging.
+However, since they were far way from inliers, they could easily be identified after applying MSS with $m = 1$ and $k = 6$.

-Fig. \ref{fig:vis} demonstrates an example of the MSS method on the \textit{Cardiotocography} dataset.
-In this case, the MSS was applied to the conventional AE, termed MSS-AE.
+Fig. \ref{fig:vis} demonstrated an example of the MSS method on the \textit{Cardiotocography} dataset.
+In this case, MSS was applied to the conventional AE, termed MSS-AE.
 For better presentation, the data in \textit{Cardiotocography} were dimension-reduced to 2-D utilizing t-distributed stochastic neighbor embedding (t-SNE) \cite{van2008visualizing}.
-Fig. \ref{fig:vis}. (a) shows the ground-truth label map of the data, where the black points denote the inliers and the red points denote the outliers.
+Fig. \ref{fig:vis}. (a) showed the ground-truth label map of the data, where the black points denoted the inliers and the red points denoted the outliers.
 The outliers were observed to be distributed in the top left region and bottom right region of the map.
-Figs. \ref{fig:vis}. (b), (c), and (d) illustrate the outlier score map generated by MOD, AE, and MSS-AE respectively.
-The color scale corresponds to the outlier score of each object.
-The performance is evaluated by the Area Under Curve (AUC) of Receiver Operating Characteristic (ROC).
-MOD was observed to excel at distinguishing outliers at the bottom right of the map, but was unable to distinguish outliers at the top left and had poor accuracy for inliers.
-The inadequacies were reflected by its abysmal AUC of 0.577.
-AE could distinguish the part of the outliers lying at the bottom right and achieve a better AUC of 0.791, but could not distinguish the outliers at the top left either.
+Figs. \ref{fig:vis}. (b) and (c) illustrated the outlier score map generated by AE and MSS-AE respectively.
+The color scale corresponded to the outlier score of each object.
+The performance was evaluated by AUROC.
+AE could distinguish the part of the outliers lying at the bottom right and achieve a AUROC of 0.791, but could not distinguish the outliers at the top left either.
 The outlier scores were also not differentiable enough.
 In contrast, MSS-AE could distinguish both outliers lying at the bottom right and top left.
-MSS-AE provided more differentiable outlier scores and a significant improvement in AUC performance to 0.880.
+MSS-AE provided more differentiable outlier scores and a significant improvement in AUROC performance to 0.880.

-The MSS could also be applied to the PAE proposed in Sec. \ref{ssec:apre}, producing MSS-PAE.
+MSS could also be applied to PAE, producing MSS-PAE.
 An illustration of the training and testing procedure of MSS-PAE was shown in Fig. \ref{fig:proc}.
-The performance of MSS-PAE was evaluated in the Sec. \ref{sec:exp}.
+The performance of MSS-PAE was evaluated in the Section \ref{sec:exp}.